Colorado HER Rebates

 The program is funded with $56M from the federal Inflation Reduction Act through the Colorado Energy Office.
 It is expected to launch in Q1 2026.
 The application portal is not yet open.

 If you live in a site-built single-family home, HER does not apply to you.
 See HEAR rebates for up to $14,000 in appliance rebates instead.
+If your project involves a new heat pump, see heat pump installation pricing and full HVAC replacement costs.

 HER Rebates for Manufactured/Mobile Homes